GaloisInc/saw-training/HMAC.rst

   :start-after: // BEGIN HMAC_INIT_C_STATE
   :end-before: // END HMAC_INIT_C_STATE
   :emphasize-lines: 24,40-42

+..
+DTC: "you" warning.
+We should follow up on these, and perhaps phrase them as explicit exercises rather than in-text advice.

 Take note of how similar these changes are to those in the analogous C code shown above; this is true more generally, and you are encouraged to explore